taichi-dev/taichi/docs/utilities.rst

 .. note::

     Currently ``ti benchmark`` only support benchmarking for number-of-statements, no time benchmark included since it depends on hardware performance and therefore hard to compare if the baseline is from another machine.
+    We are to purchase a fixed-performance machine as a benchmark server at some point.
     Discussions: https://github.com/taichi-dev/taichi/issue/948

+The suggested workflow to do regression test for a PR in **reviewer-major** manner is:

+* When a performance related PR is ready, checkout that PR locally.

+* Run ``ti benchmark && ti regression`` to obtain the result.

+* Decide wheater to approve or request change, depends on the result.

+* Right before merge, run ``ti baseline`` to save the benchmark result as new baseline.

+The suggested workflow to do regression test for a PR in **author-major** manner is:

+* When a stage of work is done, run ``ti benchmark && ti regression`` to obtain result.

+* When ready for review, post the latest result in PR comments, wait for the reviewer.

+* Get feedback from the reviewer, and improve the result.

+* Right before merge, run ``ti baseline`` to save the benchmark result as new baseline.

 Trigger GDB when the program crashes